cgcoronel/cure/README.md

 ```

 ## Getting Updates
-To update Cure, you should execute:
+To update Cure, you should execute the following command:

 ```zsh
 ~
 % cure upgrade
 ```

-To update all your plugins:
+To update all your plugins, execute the following command:

 ```zsh
 ~
 % cure update
 ```

 ## Uninstalling Cure
+And finally, to uninstall Cure, you should execute the following steps

 ```zsh
 ~
 % cure uninstall